Keonity/keonity.github.io/_posts/2021-03-30-Were-Not-Really-Strangers.md

 tags: [Mental Health, Diversity, Equity, Inclusion]
 style: fill
 color: primary
-description: Host and participate in a modified version of the card game "we're not really strangers" that focuses on questions relating to diversity, equity, and inclusion that gradually increase in intensity and difficulty.
+description: Play a modified version of the card game "we're not really strangers" that focuses on questions relating to diversity, equity, and inclusion that gradually increase in intensity and difficulty.
 ---

 Source: [We're Not Really Strangers](https://www.werenotreallystrangers.com/pages/were-not-really-strangers-race-and-privilege-expansion-pack)